2026 Budget Process

 Passed by the 86th Texas Legislature in 2019, House Bill 3 (HB3) made substantial changes to Austin ISD's Chapter 49 (previously Chapter 41) recapture payment.
 House Bill 3 amended the Education Code to transfer certain sections from Chapter 41 to Chapter 49, and revised formulas used to determine excess local revenue under the FSP by adding Subchapter F, Chapter 48, Education Code, Section 48.257, Local Revenue in Excess of Entitlement.
 Texas Education Code, Chapter 49, provision recaptures local tax dollars from property-rich districts and redistributes the funds to property-poor districts; often referred to as “share the wealth” or “Robin Hood” plan.

-Austin ISD’s estimated recapture payment is $940.5, with a conservative assumption that enrollment will remain flat against the October 2022 PEIMS Student Snapshot.
-The payment will be half of the District’s Adopted Expenditure budget of $1.86 billion.
+Austin ISD’s estimated recapture payment is $715.5, with a projected student enrollment of 72,303 from the October 2024 PEIMS Student Snapshot.
+The payment will be just under half of the district’s adopted expenditure budget of $1.70 billion.
+From FY2000-01 to FY2024-25, Austin ISD will have paid the state of Texas approximately $8.3 billion.

 Austin ISD’s Recapture & Enrollment Comparison Over Years